Biology of obsessive–compulsive disorder: Models

 Besides abnormal valuation of stimuli or tasks, compulsions may be driven by dysfunction in error monitoring that leads to excessive uncertainty.

 OCD has also been conceptualized as resulting from dysfunction in response inhibition, and fear extinction.
 While hyperactivation of the OFC as a whole during resting is observed in OCD, hyperactivation of the lateral OFC (lOFC) and hypoactivation of the medial OFC (mOFC) is seen.
 This is congruent with the localization of fear/avoidance behaviors to the lOFC and emotional regulation to the mOFC.
-Hyperactivity of the dorsal ACC during monitoring task, along with hyperactivity of the lOFC and amygdala may all contribute to generating obsessions, reduced regulation by the mOFC may enable them.
+Hyperactivity of the dorsal ACC during monitoring tasks, along with hyperactivity of the lOFC and amygdala, may all contribute to generating obsessions; reduced regulation by the mOFC may enable them.

 One model suggests that obsessions do not drive compulsions, but are rather byproducts of compulsions, as evidenced by some studies reporting excessive reliance on habit.
 Dysfunctional habit based learning may be a driver behind neuroimaging studies of memory reporting increased hippocampus activity.
-The conscious processing of information that is normally implicitly processing may be the underlying cause of obsessions.
+The conscious processing of information that is normally implicitly processed may be the underlying cause of obsessions.